 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Computer artwork of a molecule of expanded deoxyribonucleic acid (xDNA).
-Normal DNA is composed of two strands twisted into a double helix.
-Each strand consists of a sugar-phosphate backbone attached to the nucleotide bases guanine, cytosine, thymine and adenine.
-Professor Eric Kool and colleagues at Stanford University, USA, has an extra benzene ring added to adenine (xA) and thymine (xT).
+DNA is composed of two strands twisted into a double helix.
+Each strand consists of a sugar-phosphate backbone (white) attached to nucleotide bases (blue and pink).
+There are four different bases: guanine, cytosine, thymine and adenine.
+Professor Eric Kool and colleagues at Stanford University, USA, has an extra ring added to adenine (xA) and thymine (xT).
 This makes the molecule wider and more heat resistant.
-It is also fluorescent, making it useful for medical biopsies.
-Synthetic forms of DNA, such as xDNA, could be used to engineer novel cell types.
+DNA contains sections called genes, which encode the body's genetic information.

 Model release not required.
 Property release not required.